open-neuromorphic/open-neuromorphic.github.io/content/post/file-reading-benchmarking/index.md

 }
 ```

+One can notice that the events are not compressed but encoded to a compact binary format.

 ### EVT2

 Here things get interesting.
 For [EVT2](https://docs.prophesee.ai/stable/data/encoding_formats/evt2.html), each event is encoded to **32** bits words.
 In particular, two kinds of events are used: `CD_OFF` and `CD_ON`, respectively associated to events with **negative** and **positive** polarity.